-The 2-Mbit low power boot block flash memory family combines high density, 3V operation, high performance, cost-effective flash memories with blocking and hardware protection capabilities.
+The 4-Mbit boot block flash memory family combines high density, high performance, cost-effective flash memories with blocking and hardware protection capabilities.
 Its flexibility and versatility will reduce costs throughout the product life cycle.
 Flash memory is ideal for Just-In-Time production flow, reducing system inventory and costs, and eliminating component handling during the production phase.

 During the product life cycle, when code updates or feature enhancements become necessary, flash memory will reduce the update costs by allowing either a user-performed code change via floppy disk or a remote code change via a serial link.
-The 2-Mbit boot block flash memory family provides full function, blocked flash memories suitable for a wide range of applications.
-These applications include Extended PC BIOS, Handy Digital Cellular Phone program and data storage and various other portable embedded applications where both program and data storage are required.
+The 4-Mbit boot block flash memory family provides full function, blocked flash memories suitable for a wide range of applications.
+These applications include Extended PC BIOS and ROM-able applications storage, Digital Cellular Phone program and data storage, Telecommunication boot/firmware, Printer firmware/font storage and various other embedded applications where both program and data storage are required.

-Reprogrammable systems such as Notebook and Palmtop computers, are ideal applications for the 2-Mbit low power flash products.
-Portable and handheld personal computer applications are becoming more complex with the addition of power management software to take advantage of the latest microprocessor technology, the availability of ROM-based application software, pen tablet code for electronic handwriting, and diagnostic code.
-Figure 1 shows an example of a 28F200BL-T application.
+Reprogrammable systems such as personal computers, are ideal applications for the 4-Mbit flash memory products.
+Portable and handheld personal computer applications are becoming more complex with the addition of power management software to take advantage of the latest microprocessor technology, the availability of ROM-based application software, pen tablet code for electronic hand writing, and diagnostic code.
+Figure 1 shows an example of a 28F400BX-T application.

 This increase in software sophistication augments the probability that a code update will be required after the PC is shipped.
-The 2-Mbit low power flash memory products provide an inexpensive update solution for the notebook and handheld personal computers while extending their product lifetime.
-Furthermore, the 2-Mbit flash memory products' deep power-down mode provides added flexibility for these battery-operated portable designs which require operation at extremely low power levels.
+The 4-Mbit flash memory products provide an inexpensive update solution for the notebook and handheld personal computers while extending their product lifetime.
+Furthermore, the 4-Mbit flash memory products' power-down mode provides added flexibility for these battery-operated portable designs which require operation at very low power levels.

-The 2-Mbit low power flash products also provide excellent design solutions for Handy Digital Cellular Phone applications requiring high density storage, high performance capabilities coupled with low voltage operation, and a small form factor package (x8-only bus).
-The 2-Mbit's blocking scheme allows for an easy segmentation of the embedded code with 16 Kbytes of Hardware-Protected Boot code, 2 Main

-Blocks of program code and 2 Parameter Blocks of 8 Kbytes each for frequently updatable data storage and diagnostic messages (e.g., phone numbers, authorization codes).
-Figure 2 is an example of such an application with the 28F002BL-T.
+The 4-Mbit flash memory products also provide excellent design solutions for Digital Cellular Phone and Telecommunication switching applications requiring high performance, high density storage capability coupled with modular software designs, and a small form factor package (X8-only bus).
+The 4-Mbit's blocking scheme allows for an easy segmentation of the embedded code with; 16 Kbytes of Hardware-Protected Boot code, 4 Main Blocks of program code and 2 Parameter Blocks of 8 Kbytes each for frequently updatable data storage and diagnostic messages (e.g., phone numbers, authorization codes).
+Figure 2 is an example of such an application with the 28F004BX-T.

-These are a few actual examples of the wide range of applications for the 2-Mbit Low Power Boot Block flash memory family which enables system designers to achieve the best possible product design.
-Only your imagination limits the applicability of such a versatile low power product family.
+These are a few actual examples of the wide range of applications for the 4-Mbit Boot Block flash memory family which enable system designers achieve the best possible product design.
+Only your imagination limits the applicability of such a versatile product family.

 Figure 1.
-28F200BL-T Interface to Intel386TM EX Embedded Processor
+28F400BX Interface to Intel386TMEX Embedded Processor

 Figure 2.
-28F002BL-T Interface to INTEL 80L188EB, Low Voltage 8-Bit Embedded Microprocessor
+28F004BX Interface to INTEL 80C188EB 8-Bit Embedded Processor